Merge image comparisons make it easy to compare various types of image file and see precisely which pixels have been modified.

 Highlights changed pixels by altering their colour.
 Repeated clicks on this control will cycle between off, and two different highlighting styles.

-This slider control can be used to blend the compared files together - on top of one another.
+This slider control can be used to blend the compared images together on top of one another.

 There are many options that you can set to customize how Merge compares and displays files.
 There are help topics that will enable you learn how to customize Merge so that it produces the best results for you.